DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/Getting Assigned Parameters in PowerShell.md

 If you've spent some time writing PowerShell functions, you may be familiar with the [`$PSBoundParameters`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_automatic_variables#psboundparameters) automatic variable.
 As Microsoft defines it, this variable

+!!! quote

-> Contains a dictionary of the parameters that are passed to a script or function and their current values.
+    Contains a dictionary of the parameters that are passed to a script or function and their current values.

 Let's take a look at the below example.
 We'll write a simple function to return the contents of the `$PSBoundParameters` variable: